connorzl/3D-GAN-Inversion/README.md

 DECA reconstructs a 3D head model with detailed facial geometry from a single input image.
 The resulting 3D head model can be easily animated.
 Please refer to the [arXiv paper](https://arxiv.org/abs/2012.04012) for more details.

-The main features:

-* **Reconstruction:** produces head pose, shape, detailed face geometry, and lighting information from a single image.
-* **Animation:** animate the face with realistic wrinkle deformations.
-* **Robustness:** tested on facial images in unconstrained conditions.
-Our method is robust to various poses, illuminations and occlusions.
-* **Accurate:** state-of-the-art 3D face shape reconstruction on the [NoW Challenge](https://ringnet.is.tue.mpg.de/challenge) benchmark dataset.

 ## Getting Started
 Clone the repo:
   ```bash